gmelika/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-token | this is the account token to be used in all further communications.
+token | account token to be used in all further communications regarding account.
 There is no way for the partner to retrieve this token at a future time.
 Partner is responsible for securily storing this token.
 **verification_status** |
 <ul><li>level</li><li>required_docs</li></ul> | <ul><li>see [verification levels](#verification-levels) for further information</li><li>see [required docs](#required-docs) for more info</li></ul>
 can_buy | whether the user is permitted to buy from SFOX can_sell | whether the user is permitted to sell to SFOX limits | this describes both the user's total limits, and their available limits (after taking into account what they've used up already)

-> To create an account, use this code:
+> To create an account:

 ```shell
 # With shell, you can just pass the correct header with each request